 The number of people living with high blood pressure worldwide has doubled over the last 40 years, with the problem shifting from wealthy western countries to the developing world over that timeframe.
 And the growth of the problem seems to be accelerating.
 By 2025, over 1.5B people are expected to have hypertension – approximately 30-50% growth from 2000.

 High blood pressure kills tens of millions of people every year

-High systolic blood pressure was the leading risk factor in the 2017 Global Burden of disease study, accounting for 10.4M deaths that year.
+High systolic blood pressure was the leading risk factor in the 2017 Global Burden of Disease study, accounting for 10.4M deaths that year.
 According to the study, hypertension is a higher risk factor than smoking, high fasting glucose, and high body mass index.

-It’s worth saying that again – high blood pressure is THE PRIMARY risk factor in all global disease.
+It’s worth saying that again – high blood pressure is THE PRIMARY risk factor in all global diseases.
 In other words, if you reduce hypertension, you reduce the impact of many different diseases that kill tens of millions of people every year.

-Hypertension is a significant risk factor for stroke, heart failure, coronary artery disease, diabetes and kidney disease.
+Hypertension is a significant risk factor for stroke, heart failure, coronary artery disease, diabetes, and kidney disease.
 In fact, high blood pressure is the leading cause of heart disease and stroke, which kills 7.5M people worldwide per year; that is at least 45% of deaths due to heart disease and 51% of deaths due to stroke.

-In addition hypertension has impacts on brain health and cognitive function as well:
+In addition, hypertension has impacts on brain health and cognitive function as well:

 “Experts have long recognized the relationship between vascular brain pathology and syndromes of cognitive decline and dementia [Snowdon et al., 1997], but this notion has only recently gained significant momentum in the scientific community or in public health efforts.”
 Source: Mind Your Risks